handsontable/hyperformula/docs/guide/dependency-graph.md

 # Dependency graph

-HyperFormula needs to understand the relationship between cells and find the right order of processing them.
-For example, for a sample formula `C1=A1+B1`, `A1` and `B1` need to be evaluated before `C1`.
+For accuracy and performance, HyperFormula needs to process cells in a correct and optimal order.
+For example: in formula `C1=A1+B1`, cells `A1` and `B1` need to be evaluated before `C1`.

-To find the order of processing the cells, HyperFormula builds a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) (called **dependency graph**).
+To find the right order of processing cells, HyperFormula builds a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) which captures relationships between cells.

+## Cells in the dependency graph
-In the basic version of the graph, each node represents a spreadsheet cell.
+In a basic version of the dependency graph, each spreadsheet cell is represented by a separate node.

-Nodes X and Y are connected by a directed edge if and only if formula in the cell X contains the address of the cell Y.
+Nodes `X` and `Y` are connected by a directed edge if and only if the formula in cell `X` includes the address of cell `Y`.

 ## Ranges in the dependency graph